 Just make sure you are prepared for a more remote experience than that of Santa Marta.

-From Minca you can also get to Palomino without going directly back to Santa Marta.
+From Minca you can also get to Palomino or costeno beach without going directly back to Santa Marta.
 So definitely consider this option if you decide to leave your heavy luggage anywhere along the way.

-Have fun and see this guide on things to do in Palomino beach for ideas on what experiences you can have there.
+Have fun along your travels and see this guide to towns in Colombia for more ideas on where to go.

 📌 Like this article?
 Pin it…